romain-jacotin/getting-and-cleaning-data/CodeBook.md

 WALKING <BR>
 WALKING_DOWNSTAIRS <BR>
 WALKING_UPSTAIRS    <BR>
 (activity) is the name of the activity done by the subject for the observed features.
-There is a total of 6 different activities

 * <B>tBodyAcc_mean_X</B><BR> = numeric mean value normalized and bounded within range –1 to 1
 It is the original raw data feature labeled <CODE>"tBodyAcc-mean()-X"</CODE>